Construction Cost Control for Civil Projects

 How early signals change project control

 TCC connects daily field reporting directly to activity costs.
 This allows deviations to be detected within days instead of weeks, creating room for operational correction — not just financial reporting.
+Choosing the right construction cost control software is what makes this level of daily tracking practical at scale.

 Example early cost signal: Crew productivity drops from 95 m³/hr to 72 m³/hr